 I’ve written an article about how to juice celery on a vertical masticating juicer.
 Make sure to check that guide out.

-A big advantage of a vertical juicer would be foot print.
-Since the auger sit on top, it won’t take up as much space horizontally.
+A significant advantage of a vertical juicer would be footprint.
+Since the auger sits on top, it won’t take up as much space horizontally.

 In the review section, I’ve listed the dimensions so you can check whether or not it will fit on the table.

-Horizontal auger juicers are generally easier to clean than vertical juicers because it has a smaller auger and screen but the difference is minimal, assembly for the former is a tad bit easier.
+Horizontal auger juicers are generally easier to clean than vertical juicers because it has a smaller auger and screen, but the difference is minimal, the assembly for the former is a tad bit easier.

 One of the first things you need to look at is how much you’re willing to spend.
 Top-of-the-line brands like Omega and Kuvings will cost upwards of $300 but this offset by the long warranty.

 There are also cheaper options available that cost below $200 and even below $100.
 But these products won’t have extended warranties.
 And quality won’t be as good.